 The above experiments indicated that SSc patients had high Treg levels, this suggested IFN-α and -β stimulus may lead to naïve T cells differentiating towards Treg cells.
 Therefore, we separated CD4+CD127hiCD45RAhi naive T cells from PBMCs of healthy controls, then induced to differentiate into iTreg cells.
-As shown in Fig X3a, with rIFN-α4 and -β stimulus for 6 h, iTreg cells level was higher than that with no stimulus.
-This result indicated that type I IFN could give rise to Th cells to proliferate and differatiate into more Treg through DNA hypomethylation and up-regulation of type I IFN-associated genes.
+As shown in Fig X3a, with rIFN-α4 and -β1 stimulus for 6 h, iTreg cells level was higher than that with no stimulus.
+This result indicated that type I IFN could give rise to Th cells to proliferate and differatiate into more Treg through DNA hypomethylation and up-regulation of type I IFN-associated genes.Contrastly, with rIFN-α4 and –β1 stimulus, PBMCs from SSc patients had markedly lower level of IFN-γ protein (Fig X3d) and mRNA expression (Fig X3e) than those from healthy controls.

-Moreover, nTreg cells induced with rIFN-α4 and -β stimulus for 6 h, their supernatant had significantly higher concentration of TGF-β1 protein than no stimulus (Fig X3b).
-TGF-β is the most robust profibrotic cytokine[31]. mRNA level of TGF-β1 gene in nTreg cell lysis with rIFN-α4 and -β was significantly higher than those with controls (Fig X3c).
-Both with rIFN-α4 and -β stimulus, PBMCs from SSc patients had markedly higher level of TGF-β1 protein (Fig X3d) and mRNA expression (Fig X3e) than those from healthy controls.
-Contrastly, with rIFN-α4 and -β stimulus, PBMCs from SSc patients had markedly lower level of IFN-γ protein (Fig X3d) and mRNA expression (Fig X3e) than those from healthy controls.

 Together, type I IFN can lead to Th1/Th2 unbalance to Th2 and more Treg cells, which release more TGF-β.
 These two processes both accelerated SSc developing to fibrosis.